-Based on the general needs and preferences of new rock climbers, we narrowed down our pool of candidates for Best Beginner Climbing Shoes using some of the differences described in our buying guide further down.
+Based on the general needs and preferences of new rock climbers, we narrowed down our pool of candidates for the top beginner picks using the criteria described in our buying guide further down.

 We ruled out any climbing shoe models that retail for over $150.
 The majority of our selections are under $120.
 There is little reason for a true beginner to spend more, and it could be counterproductive.

 We also set an arbitrary limit on the aggressiveness of a shoe’s design.
-That meant only considering models that the manufacturers describe as flat, neutral, or mildly downturned.
+That meant only considering models the manufacturers describe as flat, neutral, or mildly downturned.
 We also eliminated models with more than mild to medium asymmetry (the amount of inward curve from the heel to the inside of the toe box).

 After narrowing down the pool of potential shoes for beginners, we compiled a weighted score using our personal experience with each shoe.
 We’ve also read customer reviews and forums like Reddit to validate our selection.

-We have chosen the nine best beginner climbing shoes categories to correlate to several different climbing styles and climber types.
+We have chosen nine categories to cover the most common climbing styles and climber types.
 As a bonus, we picked one alternative choice in each category because we know that every climber has their pet peeve when it comes to climbing shoes.

 Although most beginner climbing shoes display similarities in price, comfort, and durability, that doesn’t mean they all work the same.
 Or that you’ll have the same success no matter which beginner shoe you buy.

 Depending on who you are and what type of climbing you aspire to in the future, you will want your first pair of shoes to match your objectives and climbing style.
 For example, the best shoes for the climbing gym may not perform as well outside when jammed sideways into a crack.
 Plan to do both?
-Then our first category may be of interest!
+Then go for our first pick!